 This scientific research is for informational use only.
 The results reported may not necessarily occur in all individuals.
 Care/of provides this information as a service.
 This information should not be read to recommend or endorse any specific products.

 Vitamin D is found in our diet, but we also produce it through exposure to sunlight.
+Research suggests that daily sun exposure without sunblock, particularly between the hours of 10 a.m. and 4 p.m, may support vitamin D synthesis.

-However, a number of factors impact the ability for people to get necessary levels of vitamin D through sun exposure.
+A number of regional factors impact the ability for people to get necessary levels of vitamin D through sun exposure alone, including cloud cover patterns, smog, and the angle with which the sun hits the earth.
+In cities north of 37 degrees latitude (imagine a line drawn between San Francisco and Richmond, VA), it’s hard for people to produce enough vitamin D from sun exposure, especially between the months of November and March.
 The ability for skin to absorb light also impacts how well people can produce vitamin D, as does the use of sunscreen and the number of hours per day spent inside.
 It should be noted that UVB rays necessary to produce vitamin D do not penetrate glass, so sitting near a window indoors won’t help you produce sufficient vitamin D.

 Because vitamin D is an essential nutrient, it is recommended that individuals with limited sun exposure increase dietary intake of vitamin D either through foods high in vitamin D or through dietary supplementation.